 Set a budget that you are willing to spend.
 Consider how much your company will benefit from solving problems at the expense of these costs.
 Then find a ready-made solution or team to develop a custom product that suits both your goals and budget.

-Gearheart has extensive experience in developing custom products for various businesses.
+Gearheart has extensive experience in custom web application development for various businesses.
 Let’s take a look at some of the solutions developed and successfully implemented by our specialists.

 Olivia.
 Olivia is an internal project management system developed for the US boutique broker dealer firm.
 It provides brokers with a platform to perform financial operations in the expanding market of private securities where investors and entrepreneurs find each other to reach investment deals.